American River Parkway

-Major Parks within the American River Parkway
+Major Parks

 Discovery Park

 Discovery Park is a 302 acre park located just outside Downtown Sacramento, at the confluence of the American River and the Sacramento River, accessible by taking the Garden Highway exit off Interstate 5.
 Discovery Park is the trailhead for the 32 mi long Jedediah Smith Memorial Trail which continues all the way to Folsom through the historic Leidesdorff Ranch.
 Other activities include softball fields, an archery range, a picnic area and boat ramps.
+Every October, Discovery Park is home of the annual Aftershock Festival and Golden Sky festival.

 Ancil Hoffman Park

 Ancil Hoffman Park is a major 396 acre park located in Carmichael, California, accessible by taking the Watt Avenue exit off Highway 50.
 Named after a Sacramento County Supervisor and manager to the famous boxer Max Baer, the park has many ancient oaks and is bordered on two sides by the American River.
 Major attractions include reconstructed Maidu Native American homes, the Ancil Hoffman Golf Course and the Effie Yeaw Nature Center.
 Many varieties of animals can be seen in Ancil Hoffman Park including wild turkey, deer, and hawks.